askomics/flaskomics/docs/tutorial.md

 ### Filter on relations

-Now that we have our genes if interest, we will link these genes to the reference genome to get information about location.
+Now that we have our genes if interest, we will link these genes to the reference genome to get information about the location.

-To constraint on relation, we have to click on suggested nodes, linked to our entity of interest.
+To constraint on a relation, we have to click on any suggested nodes linked to our entity of interest.

 !!!
 Hands-on
     1. First, hide `Label`, `logFC` and `adj.P.val` of `Differential Expression`